 When interest in dissociation was rekindled in the late 1970s and early 1980s, the concept of dissociation found a barren environment.
 Universities and medical schools were staffed by faculty who had been taught almost nothing about dissociation and the dissociative disorders.
 At most, these professors had been taught that dissociation was a peculiar and vaguely suspicious phenomenon.
 Amnesia (“I don’t remember who I am”), fugue (travel in a dissociated state), and multiple personality were understood to be unusual and uncommon phenomena—if they really existed at all.
 As a consequence, today’s mental health community is populated with professionals who were taught remarkably little about dissociation or multiple personality (renamed Dissociative Identity Disorder [DID] in 1994 by DSM-IV).

-Finally, to my surprise and delight, persons with ‘insider’ knowledge of dissociation have already made a variety of highly informative contributions, especially to our discussions of the difference between evolution-prepared dissociation and chronic dissociative symptoms.
+Finally, to my surprise and delight, persons with ‘insider’ knowledge of dissociation have already added a variety of informative contributions, especially to our discussions of the difference between evolution-prepared dissociation and chronic dissociative symptoms.
 Yes, ‘insiders’ are welcome here, too.